gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Patient in Darkness

 *Click.
 Click.
 Click.*
-One by one the ceiling lights that had come on behind them went out.
+One by one the ceiling lights behind them went out.
 *Bzzzt… Bzzzt…*
 Two more lights in front of them flickered to life.